Middle Township police chief recommends armed guards at school entrances

 “You can’t just walk in the front door of the school,” Roberts said.

+"The kids started asking out loud, 'Mr. Reyes, what is going on?'"
+Teacher of 11 children who were killed in Uvalde shooting describes tragic events.

-At the meeting Monday, Leusner said he has informed the mayor about his recommendation to place an armed guard at the entrance of each school in the district.
-He said he has also discussed the proposal with Scott Webster, the director of school security in Middle Township and a retired Middle Township police officer.
+Leusner said he has informed the mayor about his recommendation to place an armed guard at the entrance of each school in the district.
+He said he also has discussed the proposal with Scott Webster, the director of school security in Middle Township and a retired township police officer.

 On Tuesday morning, Leusner said the district has worked for years to improve safety at the schools.